 Employment Wage Subsidy Scheme (EWSS)

-During the EWSS, you can claim a subsidy for eligible employees on the payroll of an impacted business.
+During the Employment Wage Subsidy Scheme (EWSS), you can claim a subsidy for eligible employees on the payroll of an impacted business.
 Employees are eligible if they are in receipt of weekly gross wages between €151.50 and €1,462.
-This is subject to exemptions.

 There is no legislative requirement that employees are actively working to be eligible for the EWSS.